Download the Report

 - All 14 states and DC cover children, while only eight states and DC cover adults.

-- Three states have capped enrollment, often reaching capacity within days.
+- As of 2025, three states have capped enrollment, often reaching capacity within days.
 Others, without caps, have faced unexpectedly high enrollment and costs, prompting at least one to scale back its program.

 Many states are trying to decide whether and how they should offer health coverage to immigrants with unsatisfactory immigration status (UIS), which includes people who are undocumented and some who are in the US legally but without full rights — green card holders and lawfully present immigrants.
 This paper is intended to provide policymakers, advocates, and other stakeholders with a snapshot of the options available to states up until now and how states have responded.